robertferry/slideShow/README.md

   - :red_circle: Remember the first index in an array is 0, so we have to specify currentImgIndex to become the LAST image's index.

-## BONUS

-:dog: Some of this code isn't quite DRY, try to dry it up!